odra/go-greeter/README.md

 All plugins should implement the `Greeter` interface and have a `Build` function that creates a new instance of a struct that implements that interface.

+## Building and Running

+You can run `make build` and everything will be built within the `build` folder.

+That will build all plugins, plugin library and cli.

+Run it by executing `./build/greet $LANG` available values for `$LANG` are:

+* en
+* ptbr

+The program will panic in case other values are used since a plugin file won't be found for other langs/values.

 ## LICENSE

 [MIT](./LICENSE)